corsen2000/vim-mode-tutor/tour.md

   * dw -> delete from the cursor to the beginning of the next word
   * de -> delete from the cursor to the end of the next word
   * d$ -> delete from the cursor to the end of the line
+  * dj -> delete the current line and the line below
   * etc...
 * Delete the extra works